deanlandolt/bytewise-uri/README.md

 This library implements an URI encoding scheme for concisely encoding bytewise-serializable data structures as URI paths.
 Legibility is optimized for the most common types used in keys -- strings, numbers, and top level arrays.
 If you generally stick to these types your keys should look fairly elegant.

-This library also aims to embed as much of bytewise encoding capabilities into these URIs, so bear that in mind when reading the examples below.
-When designing keyspaces, the most important factor is that you are able to fully comprehend sort semantics of your various keys and queries over necessary key ranges.
+This library also embeds all of bytewise's encoding capabilities into these URIs, so bear this in mind when reading the examples below.
+When designing keyspaces, the most important factor is that you can easily comprehend the sorting semantics of your keys to be able to range and query over them soundly.

-`bytewise` makes this possible by eliminating the many subtle edge cases that crop up when using less formal approaches to defining your indexes. `bytewise-uri` can help further by providing abstractions for some of the common things people need when working with keyspaces.
-But `bytewise` isn't strictly about keyspaces -- it's a general purpose binary encoding and related type system with a number of interesting and novel properties.
+`bytewise` makes this possible by eliminating the many subtle edge cases that crop up when using less formal approaches to building your indexes. `bytewise-uri` helps make this approach more legible, and goes further by providing abstractions for common patterns, like constructing range queries.
+But `bytewise` isn't strictly about keyspaces -- it's a general purpose binary encoding, a superset of JSON's data types with more data structures, and a general purpose type system some novel and useful characteristics.

 But just because you *can* do something doesn't mean you *should*!
 Go ahead and use as much of `bytewise` as you need, but no more.

+## Components

 Here's how various types are encoded in `bytewise-uri` strings: